Delmondes200019/dog-image-api/Readme.md

 ## The challenge

-The challenge was to build a quarkus application with the RestEasy React extersion and Microprofile Annotations to integrate with other systems.
+The challenge was to build a quarkus application with the RestEasy Reactive extersion and Microprofile Annotations to integrate with other systems.

 ## Screenshot